How To Get PADI® Certified in the Caribbean - Within 48 Hours!

 Once you’ve signed up you can get ready for the written exam by watching the videos and doing the required reading.
 You can also do additional reading to get you ready for the practical training that you will still need to undergo once you arrive to your destination.

-After you’ve completely your pool and open water dive, you’re free to explore life beneath the waves!
+After you’ve completed your pool and open water dive, you’re free to explore life beneath the waves!

 The best Sandals resorts for scuba diving